 Leading the way on Net Zero Carbon events

 RX is a founding partner of UFI’s pledge which commits the event industry to achieve net zero carbon by 2050.
-As we develop our own roadmap to achieve net zero by 2040, in parallel with our parent company RELX, we shine a light on four RX events which are taking an industry lead on sustainability and informing our journey with their best practice.
+As we develop our own roadmap to achieve net zero by 2040, in parallel with our parent company RELX, we shine a light on four RX sustainable exhibitions which are taking an industry lead on event sustainability and informing our journey with their best practice.

 Batimat - Building a cleaner world